zconn08/Wandergram/README.md

 ### Phase 6: Additional Details (~3 days)
 Add the ability for users to edit their profiles and upload profile pictures.
 Additionally, add notifications.
 Add a disable panning button.
-Finally, add a site walkthrough.
+Finally, add a site walkthrough and session management.

 ### Bonus Features (TBD)